 Other coding schools’ recent fundraising only confirms that the model will continue to grow and perhaps even expand to subject matter beyond coding, like sales, user experience design, and digital marketing.
 General Assembly raised an impressive Series C round of $35MM in March 2014, and Flatiron School, based in New York, recently pulled in $5.5MM in new funding in April.

-The size of this bootcamp market is not trivial- in a report release in May 2014, Course Report estimates that the fast-growing industry that will graduate nearly 6,000 students in 2014, growing by 2.8x from 2013.
+The size of this bootcamp market is not trivial- in a report released in May 2014, Course Report estimates that the fast-growing industry that will graduate nearly 6,000 students in 2014, growing by 2.8x from 2013.
 The 9-12 week, full-time, immersive programs charge an average of $9,920 and tuition revenue will be nearly $59MM.

 This acquisition is not Kaplan’s first foray into coding bootcamps- they launched Metis in Boston and New York in early 2014, which offers courses in Ruby on Rails, Product Design, and Data Science.
 Kaplan did not enter the space alone though; they chose to partner with thoughtbot, a dev consultancy specializing in design and Ruby on Rails, to design the curriculum and teach the Ruby on Rails and Product Design courses.
 These initial courses proved successful, as Metis recently announced their partnership with Datascope Analytics in Chicago to design a Data Science course offered in New York.